TRACK THE FATE OF PROTECTED LANDS AND WATERS.

 What is Protected Area Downgrading, Downsizing, & Degazettement (PADDD)?

-We think of national parks and other protected areas as permanent fixtures on the landscape, but they are not forever.
+We think of national parks and other protected areas as permanent fixtures on the landscape, but they are not necessarily permanent.
 New research reveals widespread legal changes to protected areas that relax restrictions (downgrade), shrink boundaries (downsize), or eliminate protections completely (degazette).
 As restrictions are scaled back, the natural benefits and values within the areas can also be lost.
 Although scaling back protections does not necessarily undermine conservation, most changes globally are related to industrial-scale resource extraction and development, land uses inconsistent with conservation objectives.

 In response, PADDDtracker.org is documenting the patterns, trends, and causes of PADDD.
 Through a better understanding of PADDD, we can ensure that protected areas realize their full potential for nature conservation and climate change mitigation, providing vital benefits for humanity.